-When you first get into sailing, there's a lot of sailboat parts to learn.
+When you first get into sailing, there are a lot of sailboat parts to learn.
 Scouting for a good guide to all the parts, I couldn't find any, so I wrote one myself.

 Below, I'll go over each different sailboat part.
 And I mean each and every one of them.
 I'll walk you through them one by one, and explain each part's function.
 I've also made sure to add good illustrations and clear diagrams.